REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Object-Based Analysis

-\smallsec{Duplicate annotations} A common issue with object dataset annotation is the labeling of the same object instance with two names (e.g., \obj{cup} and \obj{mug}), which is especially problematic in free-form annotation datasets such as Visual Genome~\cite{krishnavisualgenome}.
-In datasets with closed-world vocabulary, image annotation is commonly done for a single object class at a time causing confusion when the same object is labeled as both \obj{trumpet} and \obj{trombone}.
-While these occurrences are manually filtered in some datasets, automatic identification of such pairs is useful for both dataset curators (to remove errors) and to dataset users (to avoid over-counting).
-With our tool we automatically identify object instances with high bounding box overlap ($>$ 0.95 IOU) in more than 60\% of their cooccurrences to be corresponding to different classes.
-This threshold is to weed out cooccurrences such as \obj{honeycomb} and \obj{beehive} where the bounding boxes may be near-identical, but the overlap does not necessarily mean it is a duplicate annotation.
-In the OpenImages dataset~\cite{openimages} some examples of automatically detected pairs include \obj{bagel} and \obj{doughnut}, \obj{jaguar} and \obj{leopard}, and \obj{orange} and \obj{grapefruit}.
+A common issue with object dataset annotation is the labeling of the same object instance with two names (e.g., \obj{cup} and \obj{mug}), which is especially problematic in free-form annotation datasets such as Visual Genome~\cite{krishnavisualgenome}.
+In datasets with closed-world vocabulary, image annotation is commonly done for a single object class at a time causing confusion when the same object is labeled as both \obj{trumpet} and \obj{trombone}~\cite{imagenet}.
+While these occurrences are manually filtered in some datasets, automatic identification of such pairs is useful for both dataset curators (to remove errors) and to dataset users (to avoid over-counting of either object).
+REVISE automatically identifies such object instances.
+In the OpenImages dataset \cite{openimages} some examples of automatically detected pairs include \obj{bagel} and \obj{doughnut}, \obj{jaguar} and \obj{leopard}, and \obj{orange} and \obj{grapefruit}.
+In each case, the two labels are distinct (although visually similar) concepts, suggesting annotation errors.